The Power & Privilege Symposium

 What is the Power & Privilege Symposium?

-The Power & Privilege Symposium is designed to make space for conversations about structural oppression, how they manifest themselves on the Whitman College campus and beyond, including, but not limited to, racism, sexism, ableism, capitalism, etc. The community unites to support the lectures, panels, discussions, and showcase created by our peers.
+The Power & Privilege Symposium is designed to make space for conversations about structural oppression and how they manifest themselves on the Whitman College campus and beyond.
+Topics include racism, sexism, ableism, capitalism and more.
+The community unites to support the lectures, panels, discussions and showcases created by our peers.
 The symposium strives to educate the community about the power structures prevailing around the world, questioning many of the paradigms which have socialized us.
-Our mission as a team is to create an environment that interrogates hard questions, the relationships, and structures of power and privilege.
-The symposium is a house for resources—beginning of questions and further investment in social justice.
+Our mission as a team is to create an environment that interrogates hard questions and the relationships, and structures of power and privilege.

 The 2023 Power & Privilege Symposium will interrogate the various issues and injustices impacting minority and marginalized communities, and imagine the ways that we can move from allies to accomplices in social justice work.